michaelacook/bootstrap-project-generator/README.md

 # Bootstrap Project Generator
 A simple commandline tool to generate a basic html bootstrap project with some basic boilerplate.
 It is perfect for small projects where you want to demo an idea, build a simple prototype, etc. Comes complete with a basic header navbar and sticky footer.
 At the moment still a work in progress.
-Soon will include exception handling and will be available on npm.
+Soon will be published on npm.

 ## Project contents